flaclover/Viesbot/README.md

 ## How to use this telegram bot
 Use /help or /start to display help message. \
 Send video to bot to get Video message **(aka circle)** \
-If video weight and height isn't equal, you should cut area where yout
+If the weight and height of the video are not equal, you should crop the area where you want to place the video message.

 ## Support
-Monero/XMR:`8BnPQDMFf8yBUg33ZuEVyFHmgYUufcRyaUpRXDXvmsca3HcKHt6tM3oBJULmDnwQELFx3mDkkjcyMezhnNcpqvMsU86zRHJ`
+Monero:`8BnPQDMFf8yBUg33ZuEVyFHmgYUufcRyaUpRXDXvmsca3HcKHt6tM3oBJULmDnwQELFx3mDkkjcyMezhnNcpqvMsU86zRHJ`

 ## License